IObert/sendgrid-ts-in-10-min/readme.md

    });
    ```

-5. Start `ngrok` and there the webhook in the console.
+5. Start `ngrok` in the console to expose the webhook.

    ```Bash
    ngrok http 3000